skip to main

 Southeast High-Speed Rail Corridor Development

-North Carolina is part of a four-state coalition formed to develop the Southeast High-Speed Rail corridor and provide frequent, reliable passenger trains that can travel at an average speed of 86 mph.
+North Carolina is part of a six-state coalition (Florida, Georgia, South Carolina, Tennessee, Virginia, Washington, D.C.) formed to develop the Southeast High-Speed Rail corridor and provide frequent, reliable passenger trains that can travel at an average speed of 86 mph.

 NCDOT and the Virginia Department of Rail and Public Transportation continue to coordinate planning efforts to improve and expand intercity passenger rail service in the Southeast with Amtrak.
 Both also look for opportunities to progress the high-speed rail project.